skylinemac/skylinemac.github.io/index.md

   - 3 submissions per round

     - 1 submission of all 3 answers each at the 5-minute, 10-minute, and 15-minute mark
-  - 2 points per correct answer for the 5-minute and 10-minute submissions
+  - 2 points per correct answer for the 5-minute submission

+  - 3 points per correct answer for the 10-minute submission

-  - 4 points per correct answer for the 15-minute submission
+  - 5 points per correct answer for the 15-minute submission

   - 0 points for blank or incorrect responses
-- **Total Points**: 24 Points per round; 48 Points in total
+- **Total Points**: 30 Points per round; 60 Points in total

 ## College Bowl
-- **Qualification**: Top 3 scorers from each grade based on sum of scores from the above rounds
+- **Qualification**: Top **3 scorers from each grade** based on sum of scores from the above rounds

   - Ties are broken in the order of rounds below: